segmentio/myth/Readme.md

 # myth

-  The simplest way to write CSS.
+  CSS the way it was imagined.

   Myth is a CSS **post**-processor that lets you write plain old, spec-compliant CSS without having to worry about browser support.
 It's a CSS polyfill.